radiantlogic-v8/documentation-new/documentation/connector-properties-guide/active-directory-connectors.md

 Active Directory keeps track of changes that happen to entries in the directory (by incrementing the `uSNChanged` attribute for the entry).
 Based on a polling interval configured, the connector connects with the user and password configured in the connection string/data source and checks the list of changes stored by Active Directory.
 The connector internally maintains the last processed change number (`uSNChanged` value) and this allows for the recovery of all changes that occur even if the connector is down (deliberately or due to failure).

 >[!note]
 >This is the connector type that must be used if the backend is an Active Directory Global Catalog.
-The Active Directory DirSync connector shouldn't be used because it is unable to detect events in sub-domains.**
+The Active Directory DirSync connector should not be used because it is unable to detect events in sub-domains.**
 >Also, If you are pointing the Active Directory connector to the Global Catalog, when a deleted entry is detected, the connector receives only the DN of the deleted entry in the context of the `CN=Deleted Objects` container (e.g. `CN=u1\0ADEL:2ca20e8c-1748-4e7d-9044-45e64ab8105b,CN=Deleted Objects,DC=t1,DC=f6,DC=rli`).
 Transformation logic needs to address how to find the corresponding entry in the target(s) to remove or update them accordingly.**

 If the sequence of events is critical, use the [DirSync connector](#active-directory-dirsync-connector) because it processes events in the order in which they occur instead of prioritizing and processing inserts and updates before deletes.